-- 1. Discuss the difference between our view of Asia today and the view of Asia portrayed by the author.
+- 1. Discuss the connections between Asia then and now.
 How might the author's view be helpful to us in the modern world? - 2.
 Choose one of the stories told in the book to expand upon.
 Using specifics from the book and your research, in what way can you provide a greater context and greater perspective on the period?
-Please cite your sources and include a bibliography.
+Please cite your sources and include a bibliography. - 3.
+Research the impact of ONE of the cities described in the book and analyze the significance of each place from the book and modern day.